ERAs - Notes on Chassis Technical History and Specification

 The first major change to the car was the fitting of Tecnauto independent front suspension by Giulio Ramponi for Nicky Embiricos in 1936/7, which it has retained ever since.

-The second (temporary) change was the substitution of the ERA radiator grille and surround for one that was narrower with vertical slats by Abecassis and Heath in 1946/47.
+The second (temporary) change was the substitution of the ERA radiator grille and surround for one that was narrower with vertical slats by George Abecassis and John Heath in 1946/47.

 The original grille was reinstated when they sold the car in 1948.